-3. Residence Hall Computing Resources: Ethernet/Internet Connectivity from Residence Hall Private Rooms
+1. Residence Hall Computing Resources: Ethernet/Internet Connectivity from Residence Hall Private Rooms

-The residence hall is provided with a fiber-optic network backbone propagated across a 100Base-T Ethernet and WiFi network (the "Network") on each floor occupied by Manhattan School of Music administrators or students.
+The residence hall is provided with a fiber-optic network backbone propagated across a 100Base-T Ethernet and Wi-Fi network (the "Network") on each floor occupied by Manhattan School of Music administrators or students.
 I.T. maintains and monitors the Network and oversees, either itself or with third-party assistance, the configuration and maintenance of the Network's hardware equipment, wiring, and Internet connectivity.

-Password protected Wifi is available in Andersen Hall.
-The SSID and password are posted in the hallways of the residence hall.
-The public wifi is provided for convenience and guest access and should not be considered a primary internet connection.
-For primary internet connection via wifi residents are permitted to connect a wifi router to the Ethernet jack in their room for personal use.
-The resident is responsible for the proper configuration and use of the wifi router - the IT Department does not provide support.
+The public Wi-Fi is provided for convenience and guest access and should not be considered a primary internet connection.
+For primary internet connection via Wi-Fi residents are permitted to connect a Wi-Fi router to the Ethernet jack in their room for personal use.
+The resident is responsible for the proper configuration and use of the Wi-Fi router - the I.T.
+Department does not provide support.
+See Part B, Section 3 below for more information on the School's wireless network.